rossprogram/rossprogram.github.io/counselors/index.md

 ---
 ## Working as a Ross Counselor

-The Ross Program will hire counselors to work at the online program planed for 2021.
+The Ross Program will hire several counselors to work at the online program planed for 2021.
-Counselors supervise and advise the first-year students and junior counselors.
-Ross Counselors are expected to be available during the entire six weeks of the Program:
+Each counselor is expected to be available during the entire six weeks of the Program:

 &nbsp; &nbsp; June 27 through August 6, 2021.